nadeemlab/SPT/README.md

 Some others are TUIs (Terminal User Interfaces) meant to make common tasks, like uploading datasets or inspecting cache or metadata, more reliable.

 ## Dataset uploader
 `spt db interactive-uploader` is a TUI that automatically determines available data sources and targets after you have created or located source datasets (format: [data_curation/](data_curation/)).
 It looks for [database configuration files](spatialprofilingtoolbox//workflow/assets/.spt_db.config.template) named `~/.spt_db.config.*`, checks the environment variable `SPT_S3_BUCKET`, and searches recursively for datasets in the current working directory named `generated_artifacts`.
+It presents available options and initiates the upload process.

 Example usage is shown below.